-What do you get when you combine a dope-smoking judge, a romantic interlude between a prosecutor and defense counsel, a “psychic tip” which leads police to the murderer, and a “functionally retarded” defendant with explosive personality disorder?
+What do you get when you combine a weed-addicted judge, a romantic interlude between a prosecutor and defense counsel, a “psychic tip” which leads police to the murderer, and a “functionally retarded” defendant with explosive personality disorder?

 If you guessed a story so strange that not even a crack team of soap opera writers could dream up, you win the prize.
 If Brenna Bailey hadn’t died, the saga of Warren Summerlin would almost be funny.

 The best place to start with this odyssey (that we will not call a long, strange trip) is at the beginning.

 Brenna was a skip-tracer and bill collector for Finance America in Phoenix, Arizona.
 On a fine spring morning in 1981, Brenna decided to do some face-to-face collecting of some delinquent accounts, including one belonging to Summerlin’s wife.
 She set out on April 29 to visit her clients and after making a couple of stops, she disappeared.

 Her boyfriend at the time, Marvin Rigsby, started doing some skip-tracing of his own after he was unable to get in touch with her and he learned that she had not returned to work as she had planned.
 He got the list of places Brenna planned to visit and started to investigate.
 Retracing her route, he spoke with Summerlin on the evening of the 29th, and was told that Brenna had been there, but left about 10:30 a.m.
 The woman who was next on the list of persons to be visited claimed Brenna never showed up.
 She had been home all day and had received no visitors.